 HPC Acceptable Use Policy

-OIT's HPC services are provided to support core university mission of instruction, research, and engagement.
+OIT's HPC services are provided to support the core university mission of instruction, research, and engagement.
 All use of HPC services must be under or in support of a project directed by a faculty member.
 The faculty member directing each project is ultimately responsible for ensuring that HPC services are used appropriately by all accounts associated with their project.
-Students wanting to use HPC resources for academic purposes who are not working with a faculty member may obtain access through an arrangement with the NCSU Libraries.
+Students wanting to use HPC resources for academic purposes who are not working with a faculty member or enrolled in a course may request access through an arrangement with the NC State Libraries.

-- Access to the HPC Linux cluster (Henry2) is to be via SSH
+- Access to the HPC Linux cluster (Henry2) is to be via Secure Shell protocol (SSH)

 to respective login nodes or other interfaces that may be intended for